OpenModelica/OMSysIdent/docs/UsersGuide/source/OMSysIdent.rst

 OMSysIdent
 ==========

-OMSysIdent is a module for the parameter estimation of behavioral models (wrapped as FMUs) on top of the OMSimulator API.
+OMSysIdent is a module for the parameter estimation for linear and nonlinear parametric dynamic models (wrapped as FMUs) on top of the OMSimulator API.
 It uses the Ceres solver (http://ceres-solver.org/) for the optimization task.

 .. index:: OMSysIdent; Examples